ucbrise/clipper/README.md

 To build for release, run `./configure --release` which generates the `release` build directory instead of debug.
 If you want to clean everything up, you can run `./configure --cleanup`.

+__NOTE:__ Redis must be running in localhost at the default port (6379) to run both the REST interface and the unittests.

 For example:

 ```bash